aarneranta/chalmers-advanced-python/labs/lab3/README.md

 ```
 $ mkdir tram/templates/tram/images
 ```
-Then copy the Wikipedia tram network image `gbg_tramnet.svg` (also under `files`) there so that you can view the pages by running the server again,
+Then copy the tram network image `gbg_tramnet.svg` (also under `files`) there so that you can view the pages by running the server again,
 ```
 $ python manage.py runserver
 ```
 and opening `http://127.0.0.1:8000/` in a web browser.
 You will see a home screen with the gorgeous SVG image of Gotheburg tram network.

-If you want, you can replace this standard image with your own one: the script `file/create_network_picture.py` does this for you by calling your own `tram.py` on your own `tramnet.json` file.
+If you want, you can replace this standard image with your own one: the script `files/create_network_picture.py` does this for you by calling your own `tram.py` on your own `tramnet.json` file.
 You can also try to make the picture nicer by changing positioning and other parameters.
 But before doing this, make sure to implement the rest of the baseline functionalities!

-You can return to image generation in the bonus task where you are expected to change the URLs in the tram stops.
+You can return to image generation in the task where you are expected to change the URLs in the tram stops.
 Right now, when you click at them, you should be taken to a Google search about that stop.